 Tangible fixed assets are carried at cost, net of depreciation and any provision for impairment.
 Depreciation is not charged on freehold land.
 Depreication is provided at rates calculated to write off the cost of these assets, less their estimated residual value, over their expected useful lives on the following bases:

-Freehold property over 50 years Freehold land none provided

-over 1 year and over 10 years
+Freehold property - over 50 years Freehold land - none provided Furniture and fixtures - over 5 years